mrkiffie/mrkiffie.com/src/content/cv.md

 Sep 2012 - Oct 2014

-- Created custom WordPress themes for clients, both desktop and mobile, in the news and media industry.
+- Created custom WordPress themes for clients, both desktop and mobile, in the news and media industry
-- Created custom WordPress plugins to support additional functionality.
+- Created custom WordPress plugins to support additional functionality
-- Created custom import scripts to migrate and transform data.
+- Created custom import scripts to migrate and transform data
-- Integrated grunt build step in to projects to optimise assets.
+- Integrated grunt build step in to projects to optimise assets
 - Managed the staging environments
 - Managed deployments
 - Mentored junior developers